levous/tribecast/README.md

 Uses: [lorenwest/node-config](https://github.com/lorenwest/node-config/wiki/Configuration-Files)

 Node-config reads configuration files in the ./config directory for the running process, typically the application root.
+This happens to be outside of the *server* directory.  **TODO: review whether these config files will be exposed to the React client app and fix the config strategy to correct this.**

 ## API